-If you’re looking for an Instagrammable location in LA, then the urban light installation at LACMA should not be missed!
+If you’re looking for one of the best Instagram spots in Los Angeles, then the urban light installation at LACMA should not be missed!
 Although it’s possible to see 24/7, for the best photos, I’d recommend getting here shortly before sunrise or after sunset to capture the lamposts with the lights on (and fewer people around at dawn!).

 This artwork is comprised of 202 restored antique street lamps from the 1920s to 1930s, once spread throughout Southern California.